Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the National Natural Science Foundation of China (Grants No.11925503 and No.12175076), Guangdong Major Project of Basic and Applied Basic Research (Grant No.2019B030302001), and the Fundamental Research Funds for the Central Universities, HUST: 2172019kfyRCPY029.
+The authors thank the anonymous referees for the helpful comments on this paper.
+This work is supported by the National Natural Science Foundation of China (Grants No.12247150, No.12175076, No.11925503 and No.12150012), and the Post-doctoral Science Foundation of China (Grant No.2022M721257).